ABOUT THE FOUNDER JULIE HODGSON

 - AIDS Committee of Ottawa

-As a volunteer, I’ve been on the Board of Directors of the Ottawa Arts Council and the Ottawa Community Immigrant Services Organization, and was also on the founding Board of the Coalition of New Canadians for Arts and Culture.
+I am the current Chair of the Advisory Committee at the Carleton University Art Gallery (CUAG), and sat on the Board of Directors of the Ottawa Arts Council and the Ottawa Community Immigrant Services Organization, and was on the founding Board of the Coalition of New Canadians for Arts and Culture.

 I organized Humanitarianism through the Arts, a fundraiser for Doctors Without Borders in 2009 and 2010 at La Petite Mort Gallery, and was Guest Curator for an exhibition in 2012 at the Ottawa Arts Council entitled, A Gallery of Portraits, which featured the work of four local artists between the ages of 13 and 17.

-I established the Ottawa Art Society Fund as a legacy and a thank you to Ottawa for providing so many opportunities to me to work in the field I love.
+I established the Ottawa Art Society Fund as a legacy and in gratitude to this city for providing so many opportunities to me to work in the field I love.

 I would like to encourage everyone who is interested in the arts, regardless of age or financial means, to become involved.
 The Ottawa Art Society Fund is founded in the belief that the arts have transformative power, both for individuals and for the community as a whole.
 I have experienced this transformation in my own life and know the arts can effect positive social change.